 The next layer of checks come from the Senior Leadership Team.
 The Line Manager for every subject area will meet with the Subject Leader and go through the grades that team has submitted, checking for any inconsistencies and asking the Subject Leader to go through their process of how the grades were awarded.

 The third layer of quality assurance comes from the Head of the Centre, which is the Principal and Senior Leaders.
-EVERY STUDENT and EVERY GRADE from EVERY SUBJECT will be checked and gone through indivdually to look for anomolies or inconsistencies.
+EVERY STUDENT and EVERY GRADE from EVERY SUBJECT will be checked and gone through individually to look for anomalies or inconsistencies.
 Subject Leaders will be asked to go back and look at any grades where further clarity may be needed.

 Every student will also have a hard copy evidence file, stored centrally in school.
 This file will contain the hard copies of evidence teachers have used to determine each grade.
 The file will contain a section for each subject a student studies, containing their evidence (e.g. test papers, essays, photographic evidence, mark sheets) relevant to each subject.